-JD.com makes regular deposit to the registered business bank account.
+JD.com makes regular deposits to the registered business bank account.
 At the time of writing, they only make US dollar transfers.

 Thus, you need to set up a USD bank account, before you can even apply to start selling on JD Worldwide.

-Notice that prices on JD.com are listed in Renminbi (RMB).
+Notice that prices on JD.com are listed in the Renminbi (RMB).